logic-gu/logic-gu.github.io/_pages/teaching.md

  - Semantic paradoxes and the logic of truth

 You’re also encouraged to choose elective courses taught at partner departments.
+More information of this matter and on the Master in general can be found at our [Canvas page](https://canvas.gu.se/courses/45028).
 You will receive guidance to help build a profile matching your individual plans for your future career.
 Seminars, peer review, and supervising will assist you in writing your thesis, which is an in-depth exploration of a topic of your choice.